ionoid/iot.apps/apps/README.md

 # Ionoid IoT Apps Format

-Ionoid IoT Platform supports simple IoT Apps that can run on any Linux and integrated with Ionoid.
+[Ionoid IoT Platform](https://ionoid.io/) supports simple IoT Apps that can run on any Linux and integrated with Ionoid.

 Ionoid IoT Apps take [Snapcraft](https://docs.snapcraft.io/) the universal app store for Linux as a reference, and build on top of it.

+Ionoid IoT Apps also will support [Docker](https://docker.com) Apps in future.

 ## Chapters